Kerala State Film Development Corporation

 Kerala State Film Development Corporation (abbreviated as KSFDC), is an organization founded by the Government of Kerala, India for promoting the film market in the state.
-It was founded in 1975, a period when the production of Malayalam films were centered in Madras (now Chennai).
+It was founded in 1975, a period when the production of Malayalam films was centered in Madras (now Chennai).
 KSFDC was formed with an objective of moving the Malayalam film industry from Madras to Kerala.
 At the time of its inception, it was the first of its kind organization for film development under public sector in India.